API Status Get API Key

 Returning Typed Responses

-Operations return typed response objects rather than scalar values.
-This allows responses to evolve over time — for example, adding new fields — without breaking the contract.
-It also enables the use of union types for error handling.
+Our operations return typed response objects rather than scalar values.
+This lets responses evolve over time.
+For example, adding new fields, without breaking the contract.
+It also enables union types for error handling.

 type Mutation {